Sarah Finch (1714-1766) and John Moore (????-1788).

 It’s likely – by process of elimination – that it was our Sarah who married John Moore on 21 May 1735 in or around the Fleet Prison in London.
 The records describe her as a spinster of Slinfold and he as a bachelor and husbandman of Rudgwick, villages just a few miles apart.

 In the 1740s, more than half of all weddings in London were held at the Fleet and other so-called marriage shops, such as taverns and coffee houses, the May Fair Chapel and the King’s Bench Prison.
-The ceremonies – a typical one is pictured above – were conducted by men who’d taken holy orders without licence but who could legally marry two people at any time and at any place.
+The ceremonies were conducted by men who’d taken holy orders without licence but who could legally marry two people at any time and at any place.
+Sometimes the clergymen involved had been dismissed for one reason or another, or were in prison for debt.
 Although they ignored the rules on using banns and licences, the marriages were still legal.
 This was because by the late 17th century, marriages were considered legal provided that the couple exchanged vows and had some proof of the event (thus the records we see today).

 Marriages without banns or licence, and which usually weren’t held in a church or chapel, away from the parish of the bride or groom, were called ‘clandestine’.
 Couples were attracted to them because they were cheaper, but also because they avoided the need for parental consent or helped conceal potentially embarrassing pregnancies at home.

 Parliament tried to ban marriages in prisons but these resulted in the ceremonies being held elsewhere, such as in the vicinity of prisons including the Liberties (or Rules) of the Fleet, or the Mint (for King’s Bench Prison).
 On 25 March 1754, all clandestine marriages were outlawed by Hardwicke’s Marriage Act.

-Sarah, noted as the wife of John, was buried in Rudgwick on 28 July 1766.
+It’s likely that Sarah and John returned to Sussex and raised a family there.
+Sarah Moore, noted as the wife of John, was buried in Rudgwick on 28 July 1766.